Spring International Orientation

 - Is it too late to apply for housing?

 No it is not too late!
 You can apply for housing here.
-A $100 non-refundable housing reservation fee is required to complete the application.
-This will also be a step in Part 3/3: Next Steps.
+A $100 housing reservation fee is required to complete the application.
+This deposit is refundable for international students.

 - When will I receive my official billing statement?

-After your register for classes, you will receive an official bill called your "course and fee statement."
-This will be a step in Part 3/3: Next Steps.
+After your register for classes, you will receive an official bill called your "Course and Fee statement."
+You will not receive the official bill if you are not enrolled in classes yet.

 The Course and Fee Statement shows what courses you have registered for and provides the estimated charges and pending or accepted financial aid associated to that semester.
 We'd love to help you figure everything out if you have questions about billing.